Slammiversary IX: Storylines

-Eric Bischoff and Hulk Hogan decided to try to rid TNA of their legendary X Division to rebel against the overbearing "Network" aka Spike, who was overstepping their boundaries in terms of power.
+Eric Bischoff and Hulk Hogan decided to try to rid TNA of their legendary X Division to rebel against the overbearing "Network" Spike, who was overstepping their boundaries in terms of power.
 Bischoff decided to try to get an Immortal member to win the TNA X Division Championship, so he booked a match between Abyss and then-champ Kazarian, which Abyss ended up winning.
 Brian Kendrick decided to lead a rebellion against Bischoff and Hogan in the name of the X Division and demanded a match against Abyss.
 Kendrick lost the match, but still demanded another rematch.
 However, Kazarian also felt like he deserved a title shot, too.
 Bischoff put the two of them in a #1 contender's bout, which ended in a time limit draw.
 They were granted five extra minutes to settle their differences, but Abyss came down to the ring and brutalized the two of them.
 Kendrick and Kazarian then confronted Abyss backstage, where Abyss said goodbye to his dangerous weapon "Janice" that Kazarian was trying to use as ransom, and then granted the two men a three-way match at the PPV for the title.
 Abyss then promised he wouldn't destroy the title, but keep it, due to the teachings of ancient Chinese war strategist Sun Tzu.

 Scott Steiner and Matt Morgan started ripping on each other in promos, and then Morgan attacked Steiner backstage.
 They had a short brawl, with Morgan gaining the upper hand during the brawl.
 Steiner got revenge a couple of weeks later by attacking Morgan during a match and making Morgan lose.

 Robert Roode's shoulder injury at the hands of Immortal gave Eric Bischoff the right to strip Beer Money, Inc. of the TNA World Tag Team Championship.
 However, Alex Shelley, whose partner Chris Sabin was injured at the hands of Mexican America, was given permission by The Network to defend the tag titles for Roode, along with James Storm, so Beer Money could keep the gold.
 Eric Bischoff chose The British Invasion to be the opponents of the new "Gun Money" team at the PPV.
 Before that, though, the duo faced off against Mexican America on Impact Wrestling.
 Gun Money lost the match when Alex Shelley inadvertently gave James Storm a superkick to the jaw.